On Quantum Weight Reduction

 Let $\supp(\cdot)$ denote the support of an operator.

-Then, a code is {\it reasonable} if, for every $Z$-type stabilizer $S$, the graph $G_{\supp(S)}$ has the property that, for every connected component of the graph, the product of Pauli $Z$-operators over qubits corresponding to left vertices of the component is in the stabilizer group.
+If the code has the property that for every $Z$-stabilizer $S_Z$ and every $X$-stabilizer $S_X$, the cardinality of $\supp(S_X) \cap \supp(S_Z)$ is equal to $0$ or $2$, then the property of being reaosnable can be related to a certain graphical property (note, the property that $|\supp(S_X) \cap \supp(S_Z)|$ equals $0$ or $2$ holds automatically if every $X$-stabilizer has weight at most $3$ as the cardinality of the intersection must be even).
+To define this graphical property, for every $Z$-stabilizer $S$ with support $\supp(S)=Q$, define a graph $G_Q$ with vertices corresponding to qubits in $Q$ and with an edge between vertices if they are both in the some $X$-stabilizer.
+Then, a code is {\it reasonable} if, for every $Z$-type stabilizer $S$, the graph $G_{\supp(S)}$ has the property that, for every connected component of the graph, the product of Pauli $Z$-operators over qubits corresponding to vertices of the component is in the stabilizer group.

-Being reasonable is a natural property.
-Indeed, if it does not hold, then there is some $Z$-logical operator whose support is contained in the support of some $Z$-stabilizer.
-To see this, if the code is not reasonable, then there is some connected component of $G_{\supp(S)}$ for some $Z$-type stabilizer $S$ such that the product of Pauli $Z$-operators over qubits in that component is not in the stabilizer group; by construction, that product commutes with the $X$-type stabilizers so it is a $Z$-logical operator.

-So, if the $Z$ distance is greater than or equal to the largest stabilizer weight, then the code is reasonable.

 A code has the stronger property of being {\it connected} if, for every $Z$-type stabilizer $S$, $G_{\supp(S)}$ is connected.

 Given a reasonable code, we can choose different stabilizers (i.e., different generators of the same stabilizer group) to make the code connected: replace each stabilizer $S$ with one stabilizer for each connected component of $G_{\supp(S)}$.
 Then, remove redundant stabilizers $S$ for which $G_{\supp(S)}$ is not connected.
 Indeed, this can only help reduce $w_Z$; this cannot increase $w_Z$ or $q_Z$.
 For example, if a code on two qubits has stabilizers $Z_1$ and $Z_1 Z_2$, with no $X$-type stabilizers, it is reasonable but not connected; however, we can replace the stabilizers with $Z_1$ and $Z_2$ to get a reasonable code with the same stabilizer group.